 This one is absolutely, positively TRUE.

 What sells a book or an article or a paper is CONTENT.

 Agents and editors reject mediocre or unsellable submissions.
 Reviewers and readers will post bad reviews.
 So write the best, most creative, most marketable manuscript or article you can.
 ALWAYS!

-Only one of my early advisors – New York Times bestseller JoAnn Ross — was honest enough to share this illusive element of writing success.
+One of my early advisors – New York Times bestseller JoAnn Ross — was honest enough to share this illusive element of writing success: (paraphrased)

-So I end by wishing you luck because every author – aspiring or established – needs a boatload of LUCK and this perserverance quote from my website writers’ resource page:
+So I end by wishing you luck because every author – aspiring or established – needs a boatload of LUCK and this perseverance quote from my website writers’ resource page: